lenniezelk/solid-spinner/README.md

 # [WIP] Solid Spinner

+**Warning** Under active development.
+Do not use in production.

 Dependency free [SolidJS](https://solidjs.com) adaptation of Sam Herberts [SVG Loaders](https://github.com/SamHerbert/SVG-Loaders) library.

 ## ✨ Features

 - [12 Spinners](#-included-icons-pack) totally ready to use.
+- [Customizable](#%EF%B8%8F-configuration) - receive props to extend their usefulness.
+- First class TypeScript support
 - Tree shakeable: What you take is what you get.
-- [Customizable](#%EF%B8%8F-configuration) - receive props to extend their usefulness.
 - [Reactivity](https://www.youtube.com/watch?v=J70HXl1KhWE), take advantage of SolidJS to react to changes in props.
 - [Just import and declare](#usage) in your JSX to work out-the-box
-- First class TypeScript support

 ## 📦 Installation